 They promote the free trial heavily but are obviously very concerned that being open with the price upfront will put customers off.
 You will also discover that they want your payment details before you get your free trial.

 Your trial period varies in length depending on how you signed up.
-Some affiliate sites offer a one-month free trial, whereas if you go through Skillshare directly, it’s only 7 days.
+Some affiliate links offer a one-month free trial, whereas if you go through Skillshare directly, it’s only 7 days.

 N.B.
 Be warned that there are complaints online that some people get charged even after they cancel their free trial.
 Keep reading to the end for more information.